ddossot/cferl/README.md

     ./rebar get-deps compile eunit

-Alternatively, you can run the integration tests:
+Afterwards, you can run the integration tests:

     ./int_tests